-Stephanie McGilloway, Administrative Assistant
+Steph McGilloway, Administrative Assistant

 After growing up near Philadelphia, bouncing around the great state of Pennsylvania, and spending a brief stint in Australia, Steph has found herself in the Mountains of Montana and is loving every minute of it.

 Steph earned a B.S. in Environmental Science and a B.A. in Anthropology from Bloomsburg University.
 Though she loves to go outside and get dirty, Steph realizes someone needs to hold down the fort while everyone else is out adventuring.
-After several years working as a client supervisor, she has joined the ASC team as the Administrative Assistant.
+After several years working as a client supervisor, she has joined the Adventure Scientists team as the Administrative Assistant.

 In her spare time, Steph likes to make lists.
 These include lists of the places she wants to go and the places she has been.
 She loves her dog Lola, travel, backpacking, hiking, and really any sort of new adventure.
 She especially likes a good challenge.